-Item Uncertainties Effect if Actual Results Differ from Assumptions PENSIONS LIABILITY used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and, for the Relatively small changes in the assumptions made can have a significant impact on the pension net liability.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and, for the Local Government pension Scheme, the expected return on pension fund assets.
+An assessment of the liabilities is provided by the government actuary department.
+Further information is provided within the pension fund account.
+Relatively small changes in the assumptions made can have a significant impact on the pension net liability.
 The pension net liability shown in the balance sheet will only become payable over the retirement period of current and retired employees, so adjustments to the liability can be spread over a number of years through changes in employee and employer contributions.
 Increases in employer contributions have a direct impact on the budget.
-PAY AWARD Negotiations regarding the firefighters pay awards are ongoing.
+Property, plant Equpment & Intangibles Assets are depreciated over useful lives that are dependant on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
+If the useful lives of assets is reduced depreciation increases and the carrying amount of the asset falls.
+Pay Award Negotiations regarding the firefighters pay awards are ongoing.
 Provision has been made in respect of outstanding agreement.
 There is uncertainty as to what the outcome will be and the affect this would have on future budgets.
-PROPERTY VALUATIONS The Authority revalues its assets every 5 years.
+EU Referendum Following the UK's vote to leave the EU some consideration should be given to the impact of the decision on North Wales Fire and Rescue Authority.
+At this point in time the impact is uncertain as it is for most organisations in the UK.
+The impact on the economy as a whole and on Local Authority funding is still an unknown.
+Property Valuations The Authority revalues its assets every 5 years.
 The last valuation was undertaken in 2015-16.
 It is possible that property values could fluctuate considerably within this five year timeframe.
 It bases its valuations on assumptions about asset conditions, useful lives, residual values and market conditions.
-These judgements are underpinned by the best available A fluctuation in property values would impact on the values held in the Balance Sheet and on the corresponding depreciation charge.
+These judgements are underpinned by the best available information and made by qualified valuers but are still based on estimates.
+A fluctuation in property values would impact on the values held in the Balance Sheet and on the corresponding depreciation charge.

-3. MATERIAL ITEMS OF NOTE
+3. MATERIAL ITEMS OF INCOME AND EXPENSE